Compliance Statement

 The University Catalog is an annually published reference piece for prospective and matriculated students.
 The Catalog contains all programs offered by MBKU.
 Matriculated students will also be referred to the University Student Handbook and individual program student handbooks.

 MBKU assumes no responsibility for errors in, misrepresentation of, or misinterpretation of these policies.
-Please read the information carefully and be sure to contact Admissions, if you are a prospective student, or University Student Affairs, if you are a current student, for clarification or more information.
+Please read the information carefully and be sure to contact Admissions, if you are a prospective student, or Student Services, if you are a current student, for clarification or more information.

 Every effort has been made to verify the accuracy of information contained in our Catalog, however, Marshall B. Ketchum University reserves the right to change without notice degree requirements, curriculum, courses, teaching personnel, rules, regulations, tuition, fees, and any published information herein.